 Managing a Poison Ivy, Poison Oak, or Poison Sumac Reaction

-To Soothe the Itching
+To soothe the itching

 Don’t scratch or scrub your rash, even if the itching is severe.
 Scratching can lead to infection.

 Bathe in cool (not hot) water to relieve the itching.
-For a soothing bath, add oatmeal to the water.
+For a more soothing bath, add oatmeal to the water.

 A mild rash may become red, swollen, and itchy.
 The rash may form a line on your skin where you brushed against the plant.
 If you have a severe rash, your itching may worsen.
 And your rash may blister and ooze.
 If this happens, seek medical treatment.
-But don’t be concerned.
 The fluid from your blisters will not make your rash spread.
 With or without medical treatment, your rash may last up to 3 weeks.
 In the future, try to avoid coming in contact with these plants.

 Your rash is severe.